aehilla/data310_spring2020/project2.md

 1 0.00108 roc_auc hand_till  0.611     1      NA Preprocessor1_Model11
 ```

-> so this model was the "best"
+> so the Preprocessor1_Model11 model was the "best"

 > This is the output from the LR AUC plotting function:

 <img src="https://user-images.githubusercontent.com/54942759/111728353-16b3ca80-8843-11eb-8f3c-37efb964a67b.png" width = 400/>

+> in this plot, it appears that plot 5 has the greatest area under the curve

 Are you able to use the feature selection penalty to tune your hyperparameter and remove any potentially irrelevant predictors?